-We would, of course, love to invite you to Trinity Church any weekend of the year for services as well as on Monday, Wednesday, or Saturday for young adults, men’s and women’s, and student life groups, respectively.
-Our church is a combination of solid Bible teaching, passionate worship, and a focus on healthy relationships, families, and marriages.
+We would, of course, love to invite you to Trinity Church any weekend of the year for services as well as throughout the week during the school year for life groups for all ages.
+Our church is a combination of courageous Bible teaching, passionate worship, and a focus on healthy relationships, families, and marriages.

-Join us on Saturdays at 4 PM or Sundays at 9 or 11 AM at our beautiful church home on McDonald right off the 101.
+Join us on Saturdays or Sundays at our beautiful church home on McDonald right off the 101.
 We’d love if you filled out the “Plan Your Visit” form by clicking here before your first visit so we can be ready to welcome you, give you a gift, and show you around when you arrive!

 When you told your family and friends you were packing up to move to Arizona, did you or anyone else say the four most common words in the desert: “It’s a dry heat”?
 For those of you that came from humid climates, the dry heat definitely helps make it bearable but as Pastor Mark says, we still call June, July, and August in Arizona “the beast, the false prophet, and the antichrist”.
 We would highly encourage you to find a pool to live in in the summer and make frequent trips up north to cool off.
 If you can make it to about December-April, you’ll remember why you moved here and the weather is truly one of God’s gifts to humanity.
 Oh, and don’t be too concerned about those big clouds of dust or giant rain clouds you see coming your way in the summer.
 It helps cool things down which you’ll come to realize is a blessing when it’s 120 degrees…yes, you read that right…1-2-0.